Top 10 Signs You Need to See A Dentist

 For more information regarding the hazards of smoking on your dental health, please visit Jennifer Lopez Dental and see Dr. Jennifer M. Lopez for further guidance.

-The safety of dental x-rays has been one of the most debated topics in the medical field.
-If you are one of those people who try to avoid getting... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!
+Tooth decay is one of the most common chronic diseases worldwide, affecting people of all ages.
+It begins when plaque, a sticky film of bacteria,... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!